-This standard is applicable to traffic control and transportation related devices that must operate in an Intelligent Transportation System.
-As an NTCIP application profile, it specifies a set of protocols and standards applicable to the application, presentation, and session layers of the ISO - OSI Reference Model.
-This standard is intended to provide a simple block or file transfer service between roadside devices and management stations over a connectionless transport service.
+This standard is applicable to traffic control and transportation devices concerned with operating in an Intelligent Transportation System.
+As an NTCIP application profile, it specifies a set of protocols and standards for the application, presentation, and session layers of the ISO - OSI Reference Model.
+This standard specifies a combination of Internet standards that collectively provide file transfer services over a connection-oriented transport service.